a16z-infra/ai-town/README.md

 - Register an account on fly.io and then [install flyctl](https://fly.io/docs/hands-on/install-flyctl/)
 - **If you are using Github Codespaces**: You will need to [install flyctl](https://fly.io/docs/hands-on/install-flyctl/) and authenticate from your codespaces cli by running `fly auth login`.

-- Run `npx conves deploy` to deploy your dev environment to prod environment.
+- Run `npx convex deploy` to deploy your dev environment to prod environment.
 Make sure you copy over all secrets to Convex's prod environment
 - Run `fly launch` under project root.
 This will generate a `fly.toml` that includes all the configurations you will need
 - Modify generated `fly.toml` to include `NEXT_PUBLIC_*` during build time for NextJS to access client side.
 ```